IEEE-AlAzhar/IEEE-Pedia/resources/Mobile-Apps/Flutter-resources.md

    - This course is highly recommended for any one who prefers simplicity.
      Also, Dr Angela Yu, the instructor, is known for her wonderful explanation for the complicated parts.
 2. [Flutter & Dart - The Complete Guide [2020 Edition]](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/)
-   - In this course Max explains more advanced topics than Angela does in her mention course above.
+   - In this course Max explains more advanced topics than Angela does in her mentioned course above.
 3. [Code2Start](https://www.youtube.com/channel/UCvrQznWIljgoa0y1sY4JDPg/playlists)
    - This channel on Youtube is just awesome, and it is a good free option.
 Also, it is well organized that all playlists are numbered, so you can watch them in order, and also, every playlist is found in both **Arabic** and **English**.